tessercat/pbx-docs/server/notes.md

 Clients base-64 encode these relayed info messages before sending and decode upon receipt to avoid corruption by the `chat` command.
-It possible for clients to also encrypt these info messages using the Web Crypto API, but since messages contain only peer presence and call control data
-(unless misused),
-they offer no information
-beyond what the call server already knows by hosting the web client.